 Depreciation schedules are developed based on what is typical for each property type at that specific age.
 Depreciation schedules have been implemented for what is typical of each major class of commercial property by economic life categories.
 Schedules have been developed for improvements with 15, 20, 30, 40, 50, 60 and 70 year expected life.
-The research section, to ensure they are reflective of current market conditions, then tests these schedules, using sales of relatively new properties.
-The actual and effective ages of improvements are noted in Gemini .
+To ensure they are reflective of current market conditions, the schedules are tested using sales of relatively new properties.
+The actual and effective ages of improvements are noted in the CAMA software system.
 Effective age estimates are based on the utility of the improvements relative to where the improvement lies on the scale of its total economic life and its competitive position in the marketplace.